heywaffleapp/blog/content/stories/closedbeta.md

 ---
 title: We began our closed beta
-description: After three months of builiding Waffle, we are ready for testing by a limited number of closed beta users.
+description: After three months of building Waffle, we are ready for testing by a limited number of closed beta users.
 published: "2024-03-20"
 img: https://ik.imagekit.io/waffle/blog/1.png
 author: Daniel Chung